The Red Jumpsuit Apparatus: 2010–2012: The Hell or High Water EP and Am I the Enemy

-2013–present: Et Tu, Brute?
-EP, 4, The Awakening and The Emergency EP
+2013–2019: Et Tu, Brute?
+EP, 4, and The Awakening

 On March 15, 2013, the band released an EP titled Et Tu, Brute?.
 The EP was produced by David Bendeth (producer of Don't You Fake It).
 Prior to its release, the band released two of the songs on their page.

 On October 11, 2013, the band revealed their fourth studio album, titled 4, was 'coming soon' via their Facebook page.
 They also revealed that David Bendeth would be producing the LP.
 Three days later, again through Facebook, the band announced Matt Carter was returning to the band and would be playing lead guitar for 4.

 On January 1, 2014, the band announced that 4, as well as the rest of their discography, would be released July 4, 2014.

 This band planned to perform their first rock show in India at the 2016 edition of Saarang, the cultural fest of IIT Madras, on January 9, 2016.
 In a November 27 post on their official Instagram page, RJA announced their anniversary tour dates.
 They were one of the first official bands announced for 2017's Rock on the Range in Columbus, Ohio.

 In an April 2017 interview, Winter said that after their anniversary tour, the band would head to the studio in southern California to record The Awakening.
 It would be co-produced by him and his wife, and was to be released in the same year.
 However, according to coverage by Alternative Press of a post and comments on the band's Facebook page in July 2017, the new record would be released in 2018, along with a new single and tour in the fall of 2017.
 It was released on March 30, 2018.

 In September 2018 an Australian tour was announced to be taking place in December of the same year featuring support from Australian band The Comfort.
 In December 2018, the band surprised dropped a new song entitled "Land Down Under" which later was confirmed to be a cover song by Men At Work.

+2020–present: The Emergency EP and X's for Eyes

-On August 28, 2020, the band released The Emergency EP containing two previously released singles from 2020, Brace Yourself and A Long Time Ago In A Galaxy Called LA along with four new tracks.
+On August 28, 2020, the band released The Emergency EP containing two previously released singles from 2020, "Brace Yourself" and "A Long Time Ago in a Galaxy Called LA" along with four new tracks.

+In June 2025, the band participated in the 2025 Vans Warped Tour and released the lead single off of their upcoming sixth studio album X’s for Eyes titled "Slipping Through (No Kings)".

+On July 8th, 2025, the Red Jumpsuit Apparatus welcomed K Enagonio of Chasing Satellites as their new full-time unclean vocalist.
+Prior to their inclusion in the band, Ronnie Winters originally performed both clean and unclean vocals until 2014 when his brother Randy took over screaming vocals following Ronnie's vocal rehab.